-Halloween isn't just for kids.
-Many adults want to make the second pandemic Halloween spook-tacular by going all out when it comes to decorating this year.
+Halloween isn’t just for kids.
+Many adults want to make Halloween spook-tacular by going all out when it comes to decorating this year.

-“For the bargains you’re getting, you can’t go wrong,” says lifestyle expert and event planner Michelle Madison in Miami.
+“For the bargains you’re getting, you can’t go wrong,” says lifestyle specialist and event planner Michelle Madison of Miami.
 She suggests using dollar store items as a starting point to create your own Halloween style.
 “The more out of the box, the better.”

-Keep in mind that some items cost more than $1 at dollar stores, especially on their websites where you may have to buy in bulk to get a lower price.
-Last month, Dollar Tree said it will start adding some products priced up to $5 at some locations.
+Keep in mind that some items cost more than $1 at dollar stores, especially on their websites, where you may have to buy in bulk to get a lower price.
+And items at Dollar Tree now typically cost $1.25 or more.